diggerwoo/libocli/doc/Lexical Parsing.md

 | LEX_WORD | Word | is_word() |
 | LEX_WORDS | Any string | is_words() |

-## 3.2 Customized Lexcical Type
+## 3.2 Customized lexical type

 Libocli supports customized lexical type.
 The customized lexical type IDs range from (LEX_CUSTOM_BASE_TYPE + 0) to (LEX_CUSTOM_BASE_TYPE + MAX_CUSTOM_LEX_NUM - 1).
 The MAX_CUSTOM_LEX_NUM defines the number of maximal cutomized types which is 128.

-The function set_lex_ent() is used to register a customized lexcial type, which is defined as blow:
+The function set_lex_ent() is used to register a customized lexical type, which is defined as blow:
 ```
 /* Returns 0 on success.
 The same type ID is not allowed to register repeatedly */
 int set_lex_ent(int type,       /* Lexical type ID */